 Is It Better To Repair or Replace Devices?

-If you take a look at most popular devices today, you’ll notice that most, if not all, of them, are very hard to repair.
+If you take a look at the most popular devices today, you’ll notice that most, if not all, of them, are very hard to repair.
 Unrepairable devices not only make parts harvesting and end-of-life recycling more difficult, but they also cause significant environmental waste.

 These devices typically have components soldered right into the hardware, which means that users have to replace their device every time there’s a malfunction.
 Repairable devices, on the other hand, contain components that users can quickly repair without having to replace their whole device.